 There are several methods for roasting chiles.
 The two ways I prefer are over a direct flame or on a hot comal.
 Either way, be sure not to burn the meaty flesh of the chile or it will have a bitter taste.
 With both methods as the skin starts to blister, you’ll hear what sounds like little zaps of electricity or sizzling—that’s normal.

 - Place 1-2 chiles directly on the stove burners over a medium flame.
-Turn with kitchen tongs as each side blisters until the skin is toasted and blackened.
-It should take several minutes per side and about 10-12 minutes total.
+Turn with kitchen tongs as each side blisters until the skin is toasted and blackened, but it should not blacken so much that it starts to peel or turn into ash.
+It should take a few minutes per side and about 10-12 minutes total, depending on how large they are.

-- If you don’t have a comal, use a cast-iron or heavy non-stick skillet.
+- If you don’t have a comal (a flat, thin, and usually round or oval shaped pan for cooking tortillas), use a cast-iron or heavy non-stick skillet.
 Heat over medium flame and add 2-3 chiles to the comal.
 Turn them until the surfaces are toasted and blackened.
 The amount of time it takes will depend on whether you have a gas or electric stove and the thickness of your comal or skillet.

 Place the chiles in a sealed, plastic Ziploc bag to “sweat” for about 15 minutes.
 (You can also refrigerate the chiles for a day or two after sweating if you are not ready to peel, devein and remove the seeds for use.)
 Sweating has two purposes: first to remove the skin and then to cook the chile a bit further in its own vapors to acquire the characteristic taste of a freshly roasted chile.
 Have a bowl or plate ready to hold the skinned chiles.